Parasitic diseases

 • Intermittent vomiting and diarrhea.

-• Visible worms in expulsion (looks like spaghetti)
+• Visible worms in expulsion (looks like spaghetti).

 • Puppies won’t grow correctly or efficiently.

-• Puppies will appear pare.
+• Puppies will appear pale.

 • Swollen abdomen.